MathieuNls/mathieunls.github.io/_posts/2016-02-20-xamarin-studio-android-programming-c-cookbook.md

 - Xamarin
 - Android
 - c
-description: Xamarin Studio for Android Programming: A C&#35;Cookbook
+description: Xamarin Studio for Android Programming&#58; A C&#35;Cookbook
 ---

 Once again, I've been trusted by <a href="https://twitter.com/PacktPub">@PacktPub</a> for one of their books !
 Let's see what's inside *Xamarin Studio for Android Programming: A C&#35; Cookbook* and get 50% of with the **XSAPC&#35;C50** discount code until March, 11th 2016.